 Is EEHack the right program to use for me?

-Really, if you aren’t tuning your car and just want to do basic diagnosis and read codes, and have no interest in the technical aspects of a fuel injection system and generally being excited by finding new capabilities of your car’s ECM that might make it run better, I’d recommend Scan9495.
+If you aren’t tuning your car and just want to do basic diagnosis and read codes, have no interest in learning about fuel injection systems, and are not generally being excited about finding new capabilities of your car’s ECM that might make it run better, I’d recommend trying Scan9495.

 Help, EEHack won’t connect!